lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 - DHCP is enabled on one of the Ethernet ports
 - WiFi is not assumed (since WiFi needs credentials)
-- If cellular connectivity is assumed, the default APN (`internet`) will work to connect to the network
+- Cellular connectivity is not assumed (without cellular config every discovered modem will have RF function disabled)
 - No enterprise proxy configuration is required to be able to connect to the controller.

 If any of those assumptions is not satisfied, then it is necessary to either install EVE using a single-use EVE installer, shipped with the initial "bootstrap" configuration prepared for the target device (the preferred method) or to use one of the legacy mechanisms for off-line configuration management.